SparkysWidgets/Marlin/README.md

 Set the machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.
 - For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in zero position.

 See `DEFAULT_MRZP_OFFSET_Z` and see the definition of the pivot point (`Pz`) in reference https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ##### `X<MRZP-offset>`

 Set the machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the center of rotation.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the center of rotation when all axes are in neutral (zero) position.
 The center of rotation is usually the center of the top surface of the table.

 See `DEFAULT_MRZP_OFFSET_X` and see the definition of the pivot point (`Px`) in reference https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html